2012 Jakarta gubernatorial election: Electoral roll irregularities

 The electoral roll (Daftar Pemilih Tetap) had created much controversy since it was made public.
 The roll which approved by the electoral commission on June 2, was rejected by all candidates except the incumbent governor.
 Irregularities include double registrations, inclusion of deceased voters, fake names, or redundancy.
 Since then, all five candidates appealed the electoral commission to revise the electoral roll, and if necessary, postpone the election.
 The electoral commission mostly kept silent on this issue and promised to do some revision on the roll.
 The revision process was controversially ineffective and was heavily criticized.
 The head of the commission was reprimanded for this issue.

 Results

 First round

 Preliminary results released by several media after first round of elections showed Joko Widodo leading with 43% of votes, followed by Fauzi Bowo with 33%, Hidayat Nur Wahid with 11%, Faisal Basri with 5%, Alex Noerdin with 4%, and Hendarji Supanji with 2%.
 Official results were released on 19 July.
-The result has shocked every single pollsters, as most have predicted Gov. Fauzi to win the election in a landslide and without having to go for a runoff.
+The result shocked many pollsters, as most have predicted Governor Fauzi to win the election in a landslide and without having to go for a runoff.